JoshuaChi/JoshuaChi/README.md

-- 👋 Hi, I’m a Rust/Golang/Erlang developer, who likes distribution systems programming
+- 👋 Hello!
+I’m a developer specializing in Rust and Erlang, with a keen interest in distributed systems programming.
-- 👀 I’m interested in coding, nature and universe itself
+- 👀 I’m passionate about exploring new coding challenges, the beauty of nature, and the mysteries of the universe.
-- 💞️ I’m looking to collaborate on any interesting ideas, projects, etc
+- 💞️ I’m open to collaborating on innovative projects, exciting ideas, or anything that sparks curiosity and creativity.

 <!---
 JoshuaChi/JoshuaChi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.